Who are Yemen’s Houthis? The Iran-backed rebels attacking ships in the Red Sea

 But experts say the Houthis, along with Gaza’s Hamas and Lebanon’s Hezbollah, form part of Iran’s “axis of resistance” -a military alliance built over four decades to oppose Israeli and American power in the Middle East.

-The alliance comprises a group of violent proxies across Yemen, Syria, Iraq, Iran, Lebanon and Palestine, coordinated by Israel’s Quds Force, which is aimed at exporting Iran’s 1979 Islamic revolution abroad.
+The alliance comprises a group of violent proxies across Yemen, Syria, Iraq, Iran, Lebanon and Palestine, coordinated by Iran’s Quds Force, which is aimed at exporting Iran’s 1979 Islamic revolution abroad.

 Lebanon’s Hezbollah, the most powerful group in the axis, boasts 100,000 fighters, has exchanged fire with Israeli forces since Hamas went to war with Israel and more than 70 of its fighters have been killed.